Beaches Near Madrid: Best Coastal Day Trips from the Capital

 Popular with both tourists and locals, the park has an urban beach area along the river Manzanares.
 There are wading pools that are perfect for cooling off, green spaces, playgrounds and bike paths with plenty of different options to suit all interests.

 The park is a great spot for walking, picnicking and enjoying outdoor activities.
-If you’re looking for a beach experience without venturing too far, this is the perfect choice for you.
+If you’re looking for a beach in Madrid without venturing too far, this is the perfect choice for you.

 2. Alberche Beach

-Alberche Beach is a popular river beach located near the town of Aldea del Fresno.
-Located 50 kilometres away from the city centre, it is a serene escape from the busy city life and one of the closest beaches to Madrid.
+Alberche Beach is a popular river beach near Madrid located near the town of Aldea del Fresno.
+Located 50 kilometres away from the city centre, it is a serene escape from the busy city life and the closest beach to Madrid outside the city.

 The beach is in a picturesque setting with sandy shores, lush greenery and calm, shallow waters, making it a great place for families.
-There are also picnic tables, barbecue sports, and nearby cafés, perfect for a day out.
+There are also picnic tables, barbecue areas, and nearby cafés, perfect for a Madrid beach day trip.

-A great Madrid beach day trip, Alberche is easily accessible by public transport with regular buses running to the town of Aldea del Fresno.
-The journey from Plaza del Sol takes around 1 hour and 15 minutes.
+Alberche Beach is easily accessible by public transport with regular buses running to the town of Aldea del Fresno.
+The journey from Plaza del Sol takes around 1 hour and 15 minutes, making it one of the best beaches near Madrid for car-free travellers.

 3. San Juan Reservoir

-San Juan Reservoir is another popular destination in the Madrid region.
+San Juan Reservoir is another popular destination for beaches around Madrid.
 The reservoir is around 70 kilometres west of Madrid.
 As it is the only reservoir in Madrid where swimming is officially allowed, it is a popular spot during the summer months.

-The reservoir has multiple beaches with the most popular ones being Plaza de la Virgen de la Nueva and Playa del Muro.
+The reservoir has multiple beach areas near Madrid with the most popular ones being Plaza de la Virgen de la Nueva and Playa del Muro.
 Both beaches have clean waters and are ideal for swimming, sunbathing and picnicking.

 The reservoir is set in lush surroundings and being a hub for water sports, this is a great spot if you are looking for a more action-packed day.
 Whilst the reservoir isn’t easily reached by public transport, it is easily accessible by car.
 The journey time is 1 hour and 15 minutes.